tom-mi/iBrew/README.md

   ─────────────────────────────────────────────────────────────────────────
   Response message: [03,Command status]

   ✓ iKettle 2.0   ?
-Smarter Coffee
+SmarterCoffee

   Set the time on the device, is used in history reply messages.
   Unknown is Day of week index?